-I offer relational body psychotherapy, working indoors, outdoors and online, for anyone who would like to go on a therapeutic journey.
+I offer relational body psychotherapy – working indoors, outdoors and online – for anyone who would like to go on a therapeutic journey.
 You may be coming with a specific situation or issue that is calling for attention, with a feeling or symptom that you would like to understand, or perhaps with a more general sense that you need support.
 Our sessions are an opportunity for you to make space for yourself and discover what you need.
-I will offer you a respectful, compassionate and confidential relationship so that together we can explore whatever is emerging for you.
+I will offer you a respectful, compassionate and confidential relationship so that together we can explore whatever is emerging.

 This approach may be particularly relevant if you are seeking a renewed or deeper connection with your body, or would like to invite more creativity and spontaneity into your life.
 However we can work with anything that needs therapeutic support, whether or not it obviously relates to your body.